 b.
 Adopt a well-designed and controlled ecolabel based on the taxonomy.

 c.
 Improve the long-term engagement of asset managers (“other people’s money”) with investee companies and introduce a better alignment of asset managers ‘and distributors’ incentives with clients’ long-term returns.

 d.
 “Green” products must deliver decent returns for long-term and pension savers and a high degree of transparency on how the money invested has been used.
 In particular, insurers’ Asset /Liabilities Management (ALM) must end its over-reliance on Sovereign debt investing and provide decent real long-term returns (“value for money”) to pension savers, including during the pay-out phase.

 e.
 Follow up on employee share ownership best practices with a CMU “Action”.

 6. Ensure fair and equal access to redress

-Creating a more favourable environment for companies to list on EU public markets needs to go in line with a strong protection of EU citizens investing in listed companies – not only during the listing but also where companies seek to exit the public markets via a delisting.
+Creating a more favorable environment for companies to list on EU public markets needs to go in line with strong protection of EU citizens investing in listed companies – not only during the listing but also where companies seek to exit the public markets via a delisting.
 BETTER FINANCE recommends to: